cybe-m1/Projet_Bibliotheque_Burdy_Simon_Zelleg_Massyl/Readme.md

   the user also receives a refresh token in order to update it
 - All other actions should be reserved for authenticated users.
 ### *Book Service*
+- *Bugs* noticed anomalies: when creating a book, the query returns a 500 at times, but by running the query a few times (4-5 times) the book is created correctly
 - A book has a category (children (0-13 years), teen (13-18 years), adult).
 - A book is associated with the user when it is borrowed
 ### *Comment Service*